acidburn0zzz/watchman/README.md

 watchman
 ========

-My half-assed rc in bash.
+My half-assed service manager.
 Documentation pending.

 Releases
 --------
 I don't really do releases.
 Don't expect them often.
-The master branch should be stable enough to use at this point though, I don't merge untested shit.
+The master branch should be stable enough to use at this point though, I don't merge untested shit (very often).

 Services
 --------